johnko/btfc2/README.md

 btfc -i
 ```

-Then, on the peers:
+Then, on the peers as the gtfc `urep` user:

 ```
 mkdir ~/btfc
 btfc -c
 ```

 Wait for it to sync.
-Then on a peer:
+Then on a peer as the gtfc `urep` user:

 ```
 date > ~/btfc/peerfile